diwalkerdev/Aim/README.md

 There are `dev-env.bash` and `dev-env.fish` scripts that configure this for you in the root of the Aim project directory.
 Note, these files must be sourced in order for them to work.

-## Known Limitations
-* Windows support is still in development but is coming soon.